rkyzk/drf-api/documents/README.md

 |4| like id is present if the user has liked the poem. | Log in as admin.
 Go to "/poems/8" |Check the like id | like_id has a value. |like id is 2.| pass|[image](./images/manual-tests/DRF-poems2/4.png)|2023/7/29|
 |5| like id is null if the user hasn't liked or has unliked the poem. | Log in as user1.
 Go to "/poems/8" |Check the like id | like_id is null. |like id is null.| pass|[image](./images/manual-tests/DRF-poems2/5.png)|2023/7/29|

+## Testing Code
+I checked all modules in the CI python linter at https://pep8ci.herokuapp.com All errors were cleared.

 ## Deployment Process

 1. Create a database (I used ElephantSQL.)